Copyright status of works by the federal government of the United States: Derivative works consisting predominantly of government works

 aimed at a publishing practice that, while technically justified under the present law, has been the object of considerable criticism.
-In cases where a Government work is published or republished commercially, it has frequently been the practice to add some "new matter" in the form of an introduction, editing, illustrations, etc., and to include a general copyright notice in the name of the commercial publisher.
+In cases where a federal government work is published or republished commercially, it has frequently been the practice to add some "new matter" in the form of an introduction, editing, illustrations, etc., and to include a general copyright notice in the name of the commercial publisher.
 This in no way suggests to the public that the bulk of the work is uncopyrightable and therefore free for use.

 "To make the notice meaningful rather than misleading", section 403 of the 1976 Act required that, when the copies consist preponderantly of one or more works of the United States Government', the copyright notice (if any) identify those parts of the work in which copyright is claimed.
 A failure to meet this requirement would be treated as an omission of the notice", resulting, absent the application of some exception, in the loss of copyright protection.

 Derivative works after the Berne Convention Implementation Act of 1988

 The Berne Convention Implementation Act of 1988 amended the law to make the use of a copyright notice optional on copies of works published on and after March 1, 1989 and also revised Section 403.
 After the adoption of this act, a copyright notice was no longer necessary to secure copyright protection.
 Including the notice, however, does continue to confer certain benefits, notably in the challenging a defendant's claim of innocent infringement, where the question of proper notice may be a factor in assessing damages in infringement actions.
-Under the revised Section 403, these benefits are denied to a work consisting predominantly U.S. Government works "unless the notice of copyright appearing on the published copies or phonorecords to which a defendant in the copyright infringement suit had access includes a statement identifying, either affirmatively or negatively, those portions of the copies or phonorecords embodying any work or works protected under this title".
+Under the revised Section 403, these benefits are denied to a work consisting predominantly U.S. government works "unless the notice of copyright appearing on the published copies or phonorecords to which a defendant in the copyright infringement suit had access includes a statement identifying, either affirmatively or negatively, those portions of the copies or phonorecords embodying any work or works protected under this title".